vacp2p/rfc/content/docs/rfcs/55/README.md

 ##### Chat Created

-This is the first event that MUST be sent.
+When creating a group chat, this is the first event that MUST be sent.
 Any event with a clock value lower than this MUST be discarded.
 Upon receiving this event a client MUST validate the `chat_id` provided with the update and create a chat with identified by `chat_id`.

-By default, the creator of the group chat is the only admin of the chat.
+By default, the creator of the group chat is the only group admin.

 ##### Name Changed

-Admins MUST use a `NAME_CHANGED` event to change the name of the group chat.
+To change the name of the group chat, group admins MUST use a `NAME_CHANGED` event.
 Upon receiving this event a client MUST validate the `chat_id` provided with the updates and MUST ensure the author of the event is an admin of the chat, otherwise the event MUST be ignored.
 If the event is valid the chat name SHOULD be changed according to the provided message.

 ##### Members Added

-Admins MUST use a `MEMBERS_ADDED` event to add members to the chat.
+To add members to the chat, group admins MUST use a `MEMBERS_ADDED` event.
 Upon receiving this event a participant MUST validate the `chat_id` provided with the updates and MUST ensure the author of the event is an admin of the chat, otherwise the event MUST be ignored.
 If the event is valid, a participant MUST update the list of members of the chat who have not joined, adding the members received.

 ##### Member Joined

-New participants MUST use a `MEMBER_JOINED` event to signal that they want to start receiving messages from this chat.
+To signal the intent to start receiving messages from a given chat, new participants MUST use a `MEMBER_JOINED` event.
 Upon receiving this event a participant MUST validate the `chat_id` provided with the updates.
 If the event is valid a participant MUST add the new participant to the list of participants stored locally.
 Any message sent to the group chat MUST now include the new participant.